kyma-project/modulectl/docs/contributor/migration-guide.md

 7. **Mandatory ModuleTemplates**

-   - Mandatory modules should also be created using `modulectl`.
-Just add the `mandatory: true` to the module-config.
+   - Mandatory modules can be created using `modulectl` by setting **.mandatory** to `true` in the module-config.
 If multiple ModuleTemplates for the same mandatory module get deployed to the Kyma Control Plane, lifecycle-manager picks up the ModuleTemplate with the highest version.

 8. **Beta and Internal Flags**